 Fortunately for us, this plot has a lot more going for it than a kidnapping.
 Clocking in at over two hours, it also dabbles in ancient treasure, a curse and some pretty creepy skeleton pirates.
 (If you think this sounds crazy, just wait until you see it on-screen.)
 For the life of me, even I cannot place a finger on what it is that draws the viewer in.
 It doesn’t have the usual pull of the film’s I see, but its characters are rich in personality.
 Though not a devoted Depp fan, I will concede there is no one else who can pull off the swaggering Captain Jack Sparrow.
 He owns this character with the most authority ever.
 The supporting cast helps with this pursuit, too but most of all, this movie isn’t so much about award-winning performances as its easy-going ability to be FUN!

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
-Read the disclosure page for details.
-If you have purchased anything through our links, thank you.
-We’re grateful.)Love a good high seas adventure?
+Thank you to anyone who makes a purchase through these links.
+Read the disclosure page for details.)Love a good high seas adventure?
 If you haven't make sure to adventure with the pirates who made it cool again! #Disney's Pirates of the Caribbean, the Curse of the Black Pearl – A Return to the Classic Swashbuckler! #JohnnyDepp #Movies… Click To Tweet

 This film is PG13 because of swordfights, and the injuries or death of various characters.
 One crew is “undead” and yet cannot ever die which opens the doors to any number of scenarios.
 Some sequences may be frightening to younger viewers.
 There is sexual innuendo and the camera often sees Elizabeth in her undergarments – her gowns also display cleavage.
 There is some British profanity but nothing terrible.
 Jack doesn’t like to be without his rum